gitdataboxes/DATABOXES-DIY/README.md

 # DATABOXES-DIY
-Simple office IT management made simpler
+Simple IT management made simpler

 ---
 ### TABLE OF CONTENTS